Fact-checked

 Hormones + two-stage

-For women over 40, many authors recommend that myomectomy be combined with resection or ablation of the endometrium, which reduces the risk of a relapse of menorrhagia by 1/3 in the next 2 years.
-This issue is still debatable.
+For women over 40, many authors recommend combining myomectomy with endometrial resection or ablation, which reduces their risk of recurrence of menorrhagia by 1/3 in the following 2 years.
+This issue is still being debated.

-Currently, there are three approaches to hysteroscopic myomectomy:
+There are currently three approaches to hysteroscopic myomectomy:

 1. Mechanical.